|

 Douglass stated in a letter to a friend:

-I think the nation was never
+I think the nation was never more completely in

 the hands of the slave power.
 This government